asartori86/advanced_programming-2018-19/readme.md

 ## Locations
 - Lecture room is A-005 in the main SISSA building in via Bonomea 265.
 - On 9/10 and 11/10 the lectures will be held in A-004

-## Syllabus

-1. Scientific programming environment.
-You will learn the basic ingredients needed to efficiently develop scientific software in *nix environment.

-2. Introduction to C++.
-You will learn the logic and the basics of C++, the built-in data types and how to effectively use them.
-Best practices in programming will be addressed.

-3. Object orientation in C++.
-The principles of Object-Oriented programming will be presented with particular attention to their implementations in C++.
-Some of the most important Design Patterns will be discussed.

-4. Advanced features of C++11/14/17/20.
-Some of the new features of standard C++11/14/17/20 will be introduced and explained.

-5. Object-Oriented programming in Python.
-After a recap of the basics of Python, you will learn how to program in object-oriented fashion in the Python programming language.

 ## How to get the material
 ### Non-experienced git users